stevenarroyave8/NoteTaker/README.md

 # NoteTaker
 ## About
 The purpose of this challenge was to create a simple to use note taking app that utilizes Node.js and Express.js to write and save notes.
-The application will use Express.js backend and will savbe and retrieve note data from a JSON file.
+The application will use Express.js backend and will save and retrieve note data from a JSON file.
 ### Installations
 Download or clone the repo then open the HTML file in the browser to open the note taker.
 #### Usage